Welcome to the J-School

 Journalism and mass communication faculty are leading innovative research projects on socially relevant topics including social media, cancer communication among minorities, gender and violence, political communication, preparing today’s journalists for tomorrow’s media, and understanding how to engage and persuade audiences.

 The school's innovative teaching and personal student advising acknowledge students' individuality while helping guide them to take risks and grow.
 The school's academic environment is intimate and student centered, providing a small-school experience with all of the benefits of a large-university setting.
-The KU School of Journalism has nearly 14,000 graduates in the United States and 49 other countries around the world.
+The KU School of Journalism has more than 14,500 graduates in the United States and 49 other countries around the world.
 The school's long list of distinguished and accomplished graduates are the best evidence that the KU School of Journalism is a great destination for serious students who are smart, creative and ambitious.

 Adopted by a unanimous vote of the faculty on Sept.
 3,1998.